-Provides a concise reference point for IEEE Standards related to Augmented Reality (AR)
+Provides a concise reference point for IEEE Standards related to Augmented Reality (AR).

-What is Augmented Reality?Augmented Reality (AR) is the perception of digital information-usually visual perception-synchronized with objects and places in the physical world around the user.
+Augmented Reality (AR) is the perception of digital information-usually visual perception-synchronized with objects and places in the physical world around the user.

 During an “AR experience” you see a small block of text, a picture, or diagram (and/or hear the sounds) that appear in your field of view at the same time as you also see your surroundings.
 When you move, the digital information moves with respect to your point of view and stays with the object or place that is being enhanced, as if the digital information were “attached” to the physical world by invisible threads.

 AR is frequently used on smartphones or tablets for consumer entertainment and brand engagement (advertising and marketing) campaigns; however, there are many ways that the same technology components can be used on a daily basis to benefit professional users and businesses.

-Why is AR valuable?Augmented Reality is valuable for helping to “discover” and use information in context.
+Augmented Reality is valuable for helping to “discover” and use information in context.
 Similar to the technology that provides “just in time” learning, the sensors and software on AR-assisted devices will detect exactly where a user’s attention is focused.
 After analyzing the focus of user attention, the system searches to find any matches between the focus of attention and digital information stored within local or cloud-based databases.

-Why is AR an IEEE SA Area of Innovation?The IEEE SA is leading campaigns and projects to ensure that AR reaches its full potential because AR will make us more efficient and add to the quality of human life.
+The IEEE SA is leading campaigns and projects to ensure that AR reaches its full potential because AR will make us more efficient and add to the quality of human life.
 The IEEE SA is investing in this area to educate and inform you about this vital new information technology trend and to support the industry’s smooth growth.